From training hundreds of content designers across government and agencies, I’ve had a glimpse into what people find difficult about content.

 The Home Office’s Registered Traveller Service is out of beta and fully live.

-User research is a large part of what we do here at GDS, but we aren’t the only ones hard at work carrying out user testing
+User research is a large part of what we do here at GDS, but we aren’t the only ones hard at work doing it

 Last week, we held an event: Sprint 15.
 It marked the culmination of the two-year transformation project that began with Sprint 13, when we made our plan clear: there were 400 days to transform government.